binafy/laravel-reactions/README.md

     echo "User has reacted to this post";
 }

-// Check if currently authenticated user reacted if ($post->isReacted()) {
+// Check if the currently authenticated user reacted if ($post->isReacted()) {
     echo "You have reacted to this post";
 }